JaidedAI/EasyOCR/README.md

 Note: Instead of filepath 'test.jpg', you can also pass OpenCV image object or image file as bytes.

-Model weight for chosen language will be automatically downloaded or you can download it manually from the following links and put it in 'model' folder
+Model weight for chosen language will be automatically downloaded or you can download it manually from the following links and put it in '~/.EasyOCR/model' folder

 [text detection model](https://drive.google.com/file/d/1tdItXPoFFeKBtkxb9HBYdBGo-SyMg1m0/view?usp=sharing)